PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 First you will need to install Raspbian from an image.
 The installer can be found here: [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/)

+{% hint style="info" %}
+CraftbeerPi4 requires python 3.9 and it is recommended to install it on bullseye.
+It has been tested on the 32 bit version but users have reported it is also working on 64 bit bullseye.
+{% endhint %}

 You should enable ssh to run commands also via a ssh connection from a remote PC / MAC.
 Open either a bash window or use a terminal to login via a remote ssh connection to your pi.
 The default user name is 'pi' and the default password is 'raspberry'.
 For safety reasons, you should change your password.
 This can be done with the RaspberryPi imager in the advanced options that can be accessed with CRTL + SHIFT + X.

 Once the image has been written to the SD card, you need to place the card in your Pi and start the system.
 The first boot will take some time as the system will expand the image and needs to boot several times.